 Getting started with ALMA

-ALMA is currently performing observations for Cycle 6, which began in October 2018 and will end in September 2019.
-A call for proposals for Cycle 7 will be issued in spring 2019.
+ALMA is currently performing observations for Cycle 7, which began in October 2019 and will end in September 2020.
+A call for proposals for Cycle 8 will be issued in March 2020, with a submission deadline in April 2020.
 ESO and the ARC nodes provide extensive user support to handle observations, from the proposal submission stage through to downloading the data.
 This page lists the documents and tools you'll need to start planning your proposal and prepare the files necessary for the observations.
-If you're new to ALMA, don't wait until the next call for proposals is isused : start reading the documentation now to be ready to prepare your proposal as easily as possible.
+If you're new to ALMA, don't wait until the next call for proposals is officially isused : start reading the documentation now to be ready to prepare your proposal as easily as possible.

 Proposing for ALMA observations